SamsonvdS/Blackjack-strategy/README.md

 - Split button will split the cards in your hand into two hands (max one split, and only for cards with same value)
 - Second Hand card will change the second/splitted hand into your current hand that is being played

+### Displayed (red) colored boxes
+Every (side) bet has its own colored boxes to display the statistical edge, the percentage of your bankroll to bet, and the amount of money to bet.

+#### For every group of boxes

+<b>Left top</b><br>
+These boxes display the statistical edge that you have for only that specific bet:
+- Negative and red means that the casino has the statistical edge
+- Positive and green means that you have the statistical edge

+<b>Left bottom</b><br>
+These boxes display the percentage of your bankroll to bet (you don't have to look at this.
+It is actually unnecessary information)
+- It is red if you should not bet and green if you should bet

+<b>Right bottom</b><br>
+These boxes display the amount of money that you should bet:
+- It is red if you should not bet and green if you should bet
+- Never bet more money than the amount displayed, because this optimal amount of money to bet is calculated with Kelly Criterion.
+- It is advised to bet slightly less than the amount of displayed.